-The Minnesota Department of Education (MDE) will audit a random 10 percent of improvement plans created by schools in the Continuous Improvement category and will conduct site visits at these schools to ensure that the school improvement plan is implemented.
-LEAs that fail to effectively implement school improvement plans in Continuous Improvement Schools could be subject to withholding of Title I funds until positive actions are taken, or in cases where the LEA is persistently low-achieving, be required to implement additional mandatory set-asides for state-approved LEA improvement activities.
-These set-asides would be linked to an LEA improvement plan that could include the identification of a need for a staff member dedicated to data analysis, or the designation of an LEA-level liaison between the LEA, MDE, and the statewide system of support.
+The Minnesota Department of Education (MDE) will audit a random 10 percent of school improvement plans created by schools in the Continuous Improvement category and will conduct site visits at these schools to ensure that plans are being implemented.
+LEAs that fail to effectively implement school improvement plans in Continuous Improvement schools could be subject to withholding of Title I funds until positive actions are taken, or in cases where the LEA is persistently low-achieving, be required to implement additional mandatory set-asides for state-approved LEA improvement activities.
+These set-asides would be linked to an LEA improvement plan that could include the identification of a staff member dedicated to data analysis, or the designation of an LEA-level liaison among the LEA, MDE, and the Statewide System of Support.

 Frequently Asked Questions

-A: Continuous Improvement Schools are required to work collaboratively with parents, their communities and their districts to conduct a needs assessment, develop and implement a school improvement plan and set-aside 20 percent of the school allocation for school improvement activities.
-Additionally, Continuous Improvement Schools must notify parents of their status.
+A: Continuous Improvement schools are required to work collaboratively with their parents, communities and districts to conduct a needs assessment and develop and implement a school improvement plan.
+In addition, a Continuous Improvement school should set aside 20 percent of the building allocation for school plan activities and services.
+Also, Continuous Improvement schools must notify parents of their status.

 Q: Is there a required format or template for the school improvement plan?

-A: The template for Priority and Focus school improvement planning is available for use by schools in Continuous Improvement.
-View the School Improvement Plan template.
-However, use of the template is not mandatory for Continuous Improvement schools and can vary in terms of format to correspond to district processes.
-Minimally, the plan should include a summary of goals and anticipated outcomes based on a comprehensive needs assessment, incorporate research - based interventions and action step strategies, and should include targeted professional development to address evidence-based needs to increase student achievement.
+A: The MDE template for Priority and Focus school improvement planning is available for use by schools in Continuous Improvement.
+For a complete and accessible version please contact Tom Gray at email@example.com or Chelsea Goebel at firstname.lastname@example.org.
+However, use of the MDE template is not mandatory for Continuous Improvement schools and can vary in terms of format to correspond with district processes.
+Minimally, the plan should include a summary of goals and anticipated outcomes based on a comprehensive needs assessment, incorporate research-based practices and strategies, and should include targeted professional development to address prioritized needs to increase student achievement.

-Q: Will MDE monitor the improvement process for Continuous Improvement Schools?
+Q: Will MDE audit the improvement process for Continuous Improvement schools?

 Q: When is the school improvement plan due?

-A: Although there is not a requirement to submit school improvement plans to MDE for review, Continuous Improvement schools are encouraged to develop and begin implementing their improvement plans as soon as possible to fully realize the full impact on student achievement.
-MDE will begin auditing Continuous Improvement Schools in November 2012 to ensure school improvement plans are being effectively implemented in the 2012-2013 school year.
+A: Although there is not a requirement to submit school improvement plans to MDE for review, Continuous Improvement schools are encouraged to develop and begin implementing their improvement plans as soon as possible to fully realize the impact on student achievement.
+MDE will begin the auditing process in December to ensure school improvement plans are being effectively implemented during the school year.